The Last Bookstore: History

 The store was founded in 2005 by Josh Spencer, the first incarnation being inside a Downtown Los Angeles loft.
-While here, the store sold books and other items online, then, in December 2009, it opened a bookstore at 4th and Main Street.
+While here, the store sold books and other items online.
+In December 2009, Spencer opened a bookstore at 4th and Main Street.
 The bookstore moved to its current 22000 sqft location in the Spring Arts Tower at 5th and Spring Street on June 3, 2011.
-The current store, a former bank, contains two floors and also includes the bank's former vault.
+The current store, a former bank, contains two floors (including the former vault) and also creates visual merchandising through creative displays and book sculptures.